 A check-up allows your dentist to assess your current oral health and determine the risk of future disease.
-Dental appointments also allows your dentist advise you on the appropriate care and treatment to keep your teeth clean and healthy.
+Dental appointments also allow your dentist advise you on the appropriate care and treatment to keep your teeth clean and healthy.
 It is important that you take the time to attend a regular dental appointment, as this can help you maintain good oral health.
-If you become aware of any problems with your teeth, mouth or gums you should have it treated immediately, as leaving problems untreated could result in further issues, and may be more difficult to treat in the future.
+If you become aware of any problems with your teeth, mouth or gums you should have it treated immediately, as leaving problems untreated could result in further issues and may be more difficult to treat in the future.

 What happens at a dental check-up?